MSenden/lazar-poster/markdown_blocks/services_lazar.md

-`lazar` is a framework for read-across predictions.
+`lazar`\cite{Maunz2013} is a framework for read-across predictions.
 Within eNanoMapper `lazar` was extended with interfaces for the eNanoMapper infrastructure and capabilities to predict nanomaterial toxicities.

 * `lazar` source code \cite{helma_christoph_2016_215483}
   <https://github.com/opentox/lazar>